ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 arbitrary private information, i.e., information that the Client does not observe during Token issuance or redemption.
 See {{metadata-privacy}} for privacy considerations of private metadata.
+1. Batched issuance.
+This means that Clients can request multiple Tokens in a single batch, rather than requesting many Tokens with multiple token requests.
+Not all cryptographic protocols underlying the issuance protocol support batched issuance.
+See {{batch-privacy}} for privacy considerations of batched issuance protocols.

 The issuance protocol itself can be any interactive protocol between Client, Issuer, or other parties that produces a valid token bound to the Client's